Gurnoorsandhu1/Gurnoor-demo/README.md

 # Gurnoor-demo
-this is my first project.Author-gurnoor singh
+this is my first project.
+Author-gurnoor singh